jbaumann/attiny_daemon/README.md

 If you want to read about the details of hardware, firmware and software, jump to the [Wiki](https://github.com/jbaumann/attiny_daemon/wiki)

-To whet your appetite here is a top view of the PCB designed for the attiny_daemon.
+To whet your appetite here is a top view of the PCB designed for the ATTiny Daemon.

 <img src="/hardware/Photo%20View%20Top.png" width="300">